tuub/theses-publisher-policies/policies.md

 Permitted

 #### Special requirements
-* up to two chapters, but no more than 10% of the Accepted (book) manuscript, may be made available
+* Up to two chapters, but no more than 10% of the Accepted (book) manuscript, may be made available
-* include fixed statement “The final publication is available at www.degruyter.com”
+* Include fixed statement “The final publication is available at www.degruyter.com”
 * Submitted chapters (Preprint) may be published under a Creative Commons license

 #### Source